-This Is The Place' Heritage Park commemorates the site where they ended their trek, named after the famous words uttered by Young in 1847.
-To this day the city is dominated by the Mormon influence, with more than 40 percent of the population belonging to the Latter-Day Saints.
+This Is The Place Heritage Park commemorates the site where they ended their trek, named after the famous words uttered by Young in 1847.
+To this day the city is dominated by Mormon influence, with more than 40 percent of the population belonging to its church.
 Visitors come to listen to the singing of the exceptional Mormon Tabernacle Choir and to see the fascinating Temple Square that is the spiritual headquarters of the Mormon faith and the heart of the city.

 The city is also growing in reputation as an outdoor recreation centre.
-Throngs of outdoor enthusiasts are drawn to the nearby mountains where world-class skiing is offered at top resorts, as well as miles of stunning mountain trails for hiking, biking and rock climbing.
-Salt Lake City is also within a day's drive of numerous national and state parks, rivers, forests and canyons, offering endless opportunities for outdoor sports and recreation.
+Throngs of outdoor enthusiasts are drawn to the nearby mountains where world-class skiing is offered at top resorts, as well as miles of stunning mountain trails for hiking, biking, and rock climbing.
+Salt Lake City is also within a day's drive of numerous national and state parks, rivers and canyons, offering endless opportunities for outdoor recreation.

 Become our Salt Lake City Travel Expert

 We are looking for contributors for our Salt Lake City travel guide.
 If you are a local, a regular traveller to Salt Lake City or a travel professional with time to contribute and answer occasional forum questions, please contact us.